Ash-Andrew/Ash-Andrew/README.md

 <h1>Hello! 👋 I'm Andrew.</h1>

-<p>I'm a recent Computer Science graduate on a journey to deepen my expertise in coding and cybersecurity.
-My passion lies in understanding the intricacies of technology and applying that knowledge to build secure and efficient software solutions.</p>
+<p>I'm a recent Computer Science graduate on a journey to deepen my expertise in coding and cybersecurity.</p>

 <h2>🔍 What Excites Me:</h2>
 <ul>